Breast Implants Lymphoma Cancer

 In a rush?
 You can use our Quick Contact Form to tell us the basic information about your case.

-The Law Offices of Thomas J. Lamb represents people who have been harmed by unsafe medical products, including cases involving breast implants associated with lymphoma.
+The Law Offices of Thomas J. Lamb represents people who have been harmed by unsafe medical products, including cases involving breast implant-associated lymphoma.

 In more detail, the US Food and Drug Administration (FDA) has received reports about women who have had breast implant procedures done and, later, were diagnosed with these medical conditions: